janithl/janithl.github.io/.content/on-bunny-girl-senpai.md

 Date: 2021-07-18 23:35
 Category: Personal
 Tags: people, biology, films
+Subtitle: This is not a review. *stomps on foot*

 This weekend, I did something I had never done before: binge an [entire 13-episode anime][1] AND [its movie][2].
 I usually like to